podondra/eidein/README.md

-# spectraviz
+# eidein

-interactive tool for dimensionality reduction of spectra and their visualisation
+interactive tool for dimensionality reduction of data and their visualisation

 ## installation